gergo-/missed-optimizations/README.md

 have reported some of these in bug trackers and/or developed more or less mature patches for some; see links below.

-These are *not* correctness bugs, only cases where a compiler might generate simpler or otherwise (seemingly) more efficient code.
+These are *not* correctness bugs, only cases where a compiler misses an opportunity to generate simpler or otherwise (seemingly) more efficient code.
 None of these are likely to affect the actual, measurable performance of real applications.
 Also, I have not measured most of these: The seemingly inefficient code may somehow turn out to be faster on real hardware.

 I have tested GCC, Clang, and CompCert, mostly targeting ARM at `-O3`.
 Unless noted otherwise, the examples below can be reproduced with the